The existing scheme provides 18 weeks government pay at the national minimum wage, currently $657 per week, to new parents.

 According to Sydney University’s Women and Work Research Group, 160,000 families used PPL last year and 50 per cent of women received some employer PPL.

-WA Labor Senator Sue Lines said any change to PPL would negatively affect women in the workforce.
+WA Labor Senator Sue Lines said any change to PPL would have a negative effect on women in the workforce.

-“Here in WA we have an increasing number of women who are the primary breadwinner in their home.
-Their economic stability is at risk under this plan,” she said.
+“Here in WA we have an increasing number of women who are the primary breadwinner in their home,” she said.

 “We also have an increasing number of women in casual and part-time work who would miss out under (the proposed) plan.”

 Ms Lines said women would be more likely to return to the workforce before they were ready under the proposed scheme.

 “If working women don’t have access to a fair and equitable PPL they’ll return to work earlier, missing out on time with their children, or they’ll make other sacrifices and not return to work at all,” she said.

 State School Teachers’ Union of WA president Pat Byrne said the union was concerned a revised scheme would force women back to work too early.